Jmelgar1014/budget-dash/tasks.md

 []host on netlify
-[x]modify recent transactions for better responsive design []fix header in layout to add hamburger menu to free space on header
+[x]modify recent transactions for better responsive design []fix header in layout to add hamburger menu to free space on header []add better error handling to exportData function in transactions page []better filtering and order of data in exported csv file